goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   - 'History' object sees updated url, takes it and sends it to BrowserRouter
   - BrowserRouter communicates the url down to all the different Route components
   - Route components rerender to show new set of components depending upon the path that the user is visiting.
-- So when you make use of the <Link> tag, we are not dumping all of our react and JS data, we are just showing a different set of components on the screen.
+- So when you make use of the 'Link tag', we are not dumping all of our react and JS data, we are just showing a different set of components on the screen.
 - This is where Singl Page App(SPA) comes from.
   - It means that we are only loading up a single HTML document.
   - We still allow the user to navigate around the application by clicking on various link tags.
   - But when they navigate around, they still are making use of the same document.
   - We are just showing and hiding different sets of components based upon the url.
-  - This is how we handle navigation inside react writer application.
+  - This is how we handle navigation inside react router application.
   - We are essentially tricking the user into thinking that they really are going to different pages.
   - But in fact, we are just showing in hiding different components.